Border control: Border walls

 Border walls have formed a major component of European border control policy following the European migrant crisis.
 The walls at Melilla and at Ceuta on Spain's border with Morocco are designed to curtail the ability of refugees and migrants to enter the European Union via the two Spanish cities on the Moroccan coast.
-Similar measures have been taken on the Schengen area's borders with Turkey in response to the refugee crisis created in Syria by terrorist organisations such as Daesh and the Syrian Free Army.
+Similar measures have been taken on the Schengen area's borders with Turkey in response to the refugee crisis in Syria.
 The creation of European Union's collective border security organisation, Frontex, is another aspect of the bloc's growing focus on border security.
 Within the Schengen Area, border security has become an especially prominent priority for the Hungarian government under right-wing strongman Viktor Orbán.
 Similarly, Saudi Arabia has begun construction of a border barrier or fence between its territory and Yemen to prevent the unauthorized movement of people and goods.
 The difference between the countries' economic situations means that many Yemenis head to Saudi Arabia to find work.
 Saudi Arabia does not have a barrier with its other neighbours in the Gulf Cooperation Council, whose economies are more similar.
 In 2006 Saudi Arabia proposed constructing a security fence along the entire length of its 900 kilometre long desert border with Iraq.
 As of July 2009 it was reported that Saudis will pay $3.5 billion for a security fence.
 The combined wall and ditch will be 965 km long and include five layers of fencing, watch towers, night-vision cameras, and radar cameras and manned by 30,000 troops.
 Elsewhere in Europe, the Republic of Macedonia began erecting a fence on its border with Greece in November 2015.

 In 2003, Botswana began building a 480 km long electric fence along its border with Zimbabwe.
 The official reason for the fence is to stop the spread of foot-and-mouth disease among livestock.
 Zimbabweans argue that the height of the fence is clearly intended to keep out people.
 Botswana has responded that the fence is designed to keep out cattle, and to ensure that entrants have their shoes disinfected at legal border crossings.
 Botswana also argued that the government continues to encourage legal movement into the country.
 Zimbabwe was unconvinced, and the barrier remains a source of tension.